humdek-unibe-ch/sh-shp-survey_js/README.md

    - When empty: System uses the survey selected in the dropdown
    - When filled: System uses this JSON with mapped replacements
    - Useful for surveys needing complex dynamic content or customization

+### Response Limitations
+- Configure surveys to be completed once per user
+- Configure surveys to be completed once per schedule

+## Dashboard

+The plugin includes a comprehensive dashboard for viewing and analyzing survey responses, including:
+- Response filtering and sorting
+- Data visualization
+- Export capabilities